Yangxi-Yu/Eco395m-Army-Ants/README.md

 |SiriusXM|18|
 |Walmart|18|

 * The table shows the top 20 companies that posted data jobs in California, New York State, and Texas in the last 30 days.
-Among them JPMorgan Chase Bank (76) , Visa (56) , Deloitte (54) are at the top.
+Among them, JPMorgan Chase Bank (76), Visa (56), Deloitte (54) are at the top.

 ![Numbers of Jobs in Each Category Posted by the Top Five Companies](https://github.com/Yangxi-Yu/Eco395m-Army-Ants/blob/e8e00ded4b6da2bbe58f23e733481bae1539f5dd/figure/figure3.png)
 * This diagram shows the top 5 companies in terms of the number of job postings for the positions Data Analyst, Data Engineer, and Datra Scientist.